kthanga1/projectbank/README.md

 ## Steps to execute:

 1. Clone the source to local folder.
 It consists of the proto file to generate the message file and services.
-2. Execute the command to run protobuf compiler to generate the Protobuf message file and Services or run `init.py`.
+2. Execute the command to run protobuf compiler to generate the Protobuf message file and Services or run `init.py` that generates proto service and protobuf files.
    ``python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. ./customers.proto``
 3. Copy the input json to customers.json file.
 The sample customers.json provided is available in the source folder.
-4. Command to create branch processes:
+4. Run the below command to create branch processes and start the grpc server:
 ``python -m Branch customers.json``
-5. Command to run the customer request: `python -m Customer customers.json`
+5. Run command to run the customer requests: `python -m Customer customers.json`
-6. The output will be written to `output.json` file.
+6. Onec customer script executes, the output will be written to `output.json` file.

 ## <b>Input sample:</b>